wal-g/json/README.md

 # Streaming JSON

-This is a library providing encoding to JSON directly to given io.Writer, without allocating such memory amounts as the encoding/json from standart library.
+This is a library providing JSON serialization by streaming to given io.WriteCloser, without allocating memory for entire JSON and deserialization object from io.Reader without fetching all the data before.

 ### Credits